NACAGA/Authentication-Micro-Service/server/server.md

 npm start
 ```

+You can also run `npm run dev` to run the server in development mode.
+This will automatically restart the server when you make changes to the code.

 ## Testing

 I'm using postman to test.
 For example, to test the `POST /user-authentication/create-user` endpoint, I would send a post request to `localhost:3000/user-authentication/create-user` with the following **body**: